mkuyavaSNHU/CS465/README.md

 **Testing**
 Utilizing programs such as Postman or Studio T3 to verify that the requests were processed successfully and checking the Mongo data base directly through the PowerShell.

-**Reflection**
-Full Stack Development is an important skill, I learned a lot about client/server development and  REST APIs.